Expenditure/Revenue Reallocations, Reimbursements or Corrections

 - A debit removes the revenue from the incorrect cost center.

 The completed journal entry is entered into PeopleSoft workflow and electronically approved by the appropriate source.
-Supporting documentation for the expenditure/revenue reallocation, reimbursement or correction is attached in PeopleSoft showing the original cost center charged; normally, a copy of the PeopleSoft report (1074) with the affected transaction(s) is sufficient.
+Supporting documentation for the expenditure/revenue reallocation, reimbursement or correction is attached within the journal in PeopleSoft showing the original cost center charged, a copy of the PeopleSoft report (1074) with the affected transaction(s), voucher and invoice is sufficient.